Collaborative Tax Credit (CICO) : How can a foreign company benefit from it?

 Which companies can benefit from the Collaborative Tax Credit?

-All companies subject to income tax in France computed on an accrual basis.
+All companies subject to corporate income tax in France.
 This definition is strictly identical to that of the recipients of the CIR.
-Hence, liaison offices, branches of foreign companies not identified for tax purposes in France are excluded.
+Hence, liaison offices, and branches of foreign companies not identified for tax purposes in France are excluded.

 What types of contracts are eligible for the Collaborative Tax Credit?